-Each year, Sacramento Steps Forward conducts a Point-in-Time Count of individuals experiencing homelessness in an effort to determine the number of homeless in our region.
-Our team of staff and volunteers take to the streets for one night throughout the Sacramento region to talk to individuals experiencing homelessness in an effort to gather demographic and living condition data.
+Every two years, Sacramento Steps Forward (SSF) leads the community in conducting a Point-in-Time Count (PIT) of individuals experiencing homelessness in an effort to determine the number of homeless in our region.
+Our team of staff and volunteers take to the streets for one night in January throughout the Sacramento region to talk to individuals experiencing homelessness in an effort to gather demographic and living condition data.
 These counts are crucial for SSF to ensure proper funding is available for homeless service providers, as well as enough available beds and housing to move individuals into as soon as they are ready.

-Not all of the homeless service providers in the Sacramento region are using HMIS, but SSF is taking strides to turn that around.
-SSF conducts monthly User Meetings to aid in community building and HMIS networking across the Continuum of Care.
+Many of the homeless service providers in the Sacramento region are using HMIS and SSF is working to add new agency partners all the time.
+SSF conducts quarterly User Meetings to aid in community building and HMIS networking across the Continuum of Care.
 These meetings serve as a place for communication about HMIS so we can better address the needs of our network of service providers and their front line staff.
-SSF’s HMIS Analyst, Manjit Kaur, provides ongoing training and support for users via email, phone and onsite visits.
+SSF’s HMIS Program Manager, Manjit Kaur, provides on-going training and support for users via email, phone and onsite visits.

 Have a Question?

-For questions regarding user accounts, running reports, or training in HMIS, please email or call:
+For questions regarding user accounts, running reports, or training in HMIS, please contact:

 1331 Garden Hwy., Suite 100